O Level Social Studies Paper 2273: The Complete Guide

 Exploring Citizenship and Governance

 This issue explores the role and responsibilities of the citizens and the government.
-It tasks students to reflect on how citizens and governments can help their country and society to prosper.
+It tackles topics like how governments make decisions and help citizens, but it also asks students to reflect on how citizens and can help their country and society prosper.

 Living in a Diverse Society